NIR456/Net-Question/README.md

  -  Multi-Factor Authentication (MFA): Adds an extra layer of security by requiring additional verification methods (e.g., SMS codes, authentication apps).
  -  OAuth: Allows users to log in using credentials from another service (e.g., Google, Facebook).
  -  Biometric Authentication: Uses fingerprints, facial recognition, or other biometric data.
+## Authorization
+ - Authorization determines what actions and resources an authenticated user can access.
+It involves assigning roles and permissions to users.
+Common approaches include.
+ - Attribute-Based Access Control (ABAC): Access is granted based on attributes (e.g., user department, time of access).
+ - Access Control Lists (ACLs): Lists that specify which users or system processes are granted access to objects
 ## Diff between Abstract class and interface
 ## Inheritance
 ## Polymorphism